 Royal Devon & Exeter NHS Foundation Trust v Atos IT Services UK Ltd

 Zoe was instructed as leading counsel for the defendant IT contractor in a substantial dispute over the digitisation of NHS patient records.
-Appeared at first instance and in the Court of Appeal on the trial of preliminary issues relating to limitation of liability EWHC 2197 (TCC) and at the forthcoming trial in February 2018.
+Appeared at first instance and in the Court of Appeal on the trial of preliminary issues relating to limitation of liability EWHC 2197 (TCC).

 CRS GT Limited v McLaren (2018)

 Zoe was instructed as leading counsel for McLaren at the trial of a contractual dispute concerning the GT series road car, in which a supplier claimed £22 million in damages.
 The issues included whether a Heads of Ageement was binding, whether an agreement had been concluded by conduct, and quantum.

 Inform CPI Ltd v London Borough of Tower Hamlets (Manchester Circuit Commercial Court, June 2018)

 Zoe successfully defended Tower Hamlets Council at trial in a substantial software licensing dispute.

 Zoe represented the Respondents in a claim for damages and unfair prejudice relief arising out of an agricultural joint venture in Ukraine, involving questions of alleged breach of fiduciary duty, alleged breach of the shareholders' agreement and reflective loss.